Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Dr. Robert Parker, BS, DC, Parker Health Solutions

-Moreover, infused water with strawberry and kiwi has been found to improve heart health, immunity, and blood sugar regulation [11].
+Moreover, infused water with strawberries and kiwi improves heart health, immunity, and blood sugar regulation.

 6. Cocoa Powders and Vanilla Extracts